Types of Reasoning Questions in Competitive Exams

 Santosh Dhamala

-The act of reasoning includes employing one's mind and is connected to thinking and cognition.
+Reasoning includes employing one's mind and is connected to thinking and cognition.
 The study of logic focuses on how people may construct logically sound arguments using formal reasoning.

 The reasoning may be divided into various forms